-The primary chemical hazard substances known or suspected to exist on-site are semivolatile organics (SVOCs), including polynuclear aromatic hydrocarbons (PAHs), heavy metals, and low level volatile organic compounds (VOCs) that are associated with past development of this property with industrial fill and use as a warehouse with a filling station.
+The primary chemical hazard substances known or suspected to exist on-site are volatile organic compounds (VOCs) that are associated with past development of this property with industrial fill and use as a warehouse with a filling station.
 There is also concern about the possible of other hazardous substances that may be related to its past.
 The hazards associated with these chemical substances are discussed in Table 2 at the end of this section.